 The term would not be complete without our Nativity play.

 After we come back in the New Year we will be learning through the topic ‘Will you read me a story?’ this is based upon many traditional tales, such as: ‘The Elves and the Shoemaker’ and ‘The Three Billy Goats Gruff’.
 Which allows the children to really build upon their writing skills, looking into making their own books with a variety resources focussing on their fine motor control.
 Through the use of traditional tales it allows the children to deepen their ability to think creatively and critically to solving any problems which may arise.

-Through the second half the Spring Term we will be looking into two topics ‘Why do cows drink milk?’ and ‘Why are carrots orange?’.
-These two topics interlink very nicely covering where food comes from and the importance of a healthy diet.
+Through the second half the Spring Term we will be looking into the topic ‘Why are carrots orange?’.
+This topic covers where food comes from and the importance of a healthy diet.
 Also, how different environments may vary which is why some food needs to be transported from another country.
 This allows the classes curiosity of the world to develop and stimulate their questioning as to ‘how’ and ‘why’ things happen.

-Through Summer 1 we will be exploring another two topics: ‘Why do Zebras have Stripes?’ and ‘Why do ladybirds have spots?’.
+Through Summer 1 we will be exploring another topic: ‘Why do Zebras have Stripes?’

 ‘Why do ladybirds have spots?’ is a very popular one all about minibeasts.
 Children bring a lot of knowledge and interest to this.
 Our memorable experience is to go on a minibeast safari in the school grounds, looking for, and collecting bugs, exploring their habitats and recording what we find.
 We also have a mystery parcel arrive specially for our class, with something for us to look after and watch change through its life cycle.
 What might it be?
 We enjoy lots of brilliant books which inspire learning too: What the Ladybird Heard?
 Aaaagh Spider!
 And Yucky Worms to name a few.